About the Journal

 Online publication enables us to noticeably streamline the revision and editing process, and publication in open access format contributes to greater dissemination and advancement of scientific knowledge.

-Harvard Deusto Business Research does NOT charge authors any kind of fees in any moment.
+Harvard Deusto Business Research does NOT charge authors any kind of fees at any moment.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More information...